 The bible highlights several different situations where God called and the response was “Here I am”.
 We see this for Abraham (Genesis 22:1), Moses (Exodus 3:4), Samuel (1 Samuel 3:4).

 As a Christian in our walk with Christ we are taught these scriptures in the bible and are told that we should always say yes.
 And many of us do want to say yes.
-After all, we want to be chosen to go out and do something for God.
+We all want to be chosen to go out and do something for God.
 After all, looking at the greatness of Abraham, Samuel and Moses and their legacy, we want to leave a legacy like that as well.

 Last year, a close family member that I have looked up to as a mentor and love dearly died of cancer.